mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Problem formulation

 which reads $\mathbf{h} = \beta \mathbf{e}(\overrightarrow{u}),$ with $\beta \in \mathbb{C}$.
 In that case, a sensible estimation strategy \cite{Sayeed2002,Bajwa2010,Lemagoarou2018} is to build a dictionary of steering vectors corresponding to $A$ potential DoAs: $\mathbf{E} \triangleq $ and to compute a channel estimate with the procedure

-The first step of this procedure amounts to find the column of the dictionary the most correlated with the observation (least square channel estimate) to estimate the DoA and the second step amounts to project the observation on the corresponding steering vector.
+The first step, \eqref{eq:estim_strat1}, of this procedure amounts to find the column of the dictionary the most correlated with the observation $\mathbf{x}$ (LS channel estimate) to estimate the DoA $\overrightarrow{v}$ while the second step, \eqref{eq:estim_strat2}, amounts to project the observation on the corresponding steering vector $\mathbf{e}(\overrightarrow{v})$.
 The SNR at the output of this procedure reads

 and we have at best $\text{SNR}_\text{out} =N\text{SNR}_\text{in}$ (neglecting the discretization error), if the selected steering vector is collinear to the actual channel.
 This is a direct consequence of the Cauchy-Schwarz inequality, and is intuitively explained by the fact that from the $N$ complex dimensions of $\mathbf{x}$ corrupted by noise, only one is kept when projecting on the best steering vector, so that the effective noise variance is divided by $N$.
 The potential gain of using such a physical model can be huge, especially for massive MIMO systems in which the number of antennas $N$ is large.